 As the lyrics of the song go "well Rhonda you caught my eye, and I can give you lots of reasons why"…Rhonda caught not only our eyes, but our hearts as well and the reasons are many.
 Rhonda was in much pain.
 She had a dislocated hip and a torn ligament in her knee.
 She would need extensive surgery and rehabilitation.
+And starting her on heartgard plus.
 Her medical costs would be expensive.
 But as soon as we met her, we were all amazed by her happy and hopeful attitude even though she was in so much pain.
 This attitude has remained throughout her long stay at the shelter.
 So the decision was made to surgically repair her injuries and give Rhonda the chance she deserved.This dog was very obviously full of love to share and we needed to give her the opportunity to share it.
 The call went out to our donors via emails and our website that we needed to raise funds to help this sweet girl.
 And our donors responded as they so often do for us.

 So Rhonda’s journey with us had begun.
 She was immediately put on medication to control her pain, while decisions were made for her treatment.
 Upon an examination by our shelter veterinarian, some more x-rays and consultations with other area veterinarians, it was determined that the best option for Rhonda would be two surgeries; one to repair her hip and a separate surgery to repair the knee.
 Rhonda came through both surgeries like a trooper, always a tail wagging for us and that “smiling” face looking at us as if to say “thank you”.
 Rhonda received therapy each day from our staff and as her stay with us grew longer we began to realize how Rhonda was also helping us.
 As the lyrics of the song go on to say “well Rhonda you look so fine, and I knew it wouldn’t take much time, for you to help me Rhonda”….Rhonda began to help us with other animals at the shelter.